 Since gaining independence in 1945, Indonesia’s economic trajectory has been influenced by various factors, including political instability, regulatory challenges, and fluctuations in oil prices.
 The 1990s were marked by heightened government corruption, leading to economic distortions.
 In the aftermath of the 1997 Asian financial crisis, the government intervened by acquiring private-sector assets, which were subsequently privatised.

 In 2012, Indonesia surpassed India to become the second-fastest-growing economy in the G20, trailing only China.
 However, the Covid-19 pandemic induced the country’s first recession in over two decades, with the economy contracting by 2.07% in 2020.
 A recovery ensued in 2021, with gross domestic product (GDP) growth reaching 3.69%, driven by eased containment measures, robust government support, and elevated commodity prices that boosted exports.
-Growth further accelerated to 5.3% in 2022 before stabilising to 5.0% a year later.
+Growth further accelerated to 5.3% in 2022 before stabilising to 5.0% in 2023 and 2024.

 Indonesia economy: GDP Annual Growth Rate (in%)